How to vote on Britain’s Got Talent 2019

 Here are all the details you need…

-We’ll be updating this page every night with the numbers you need to call to ensure your favourite gets through to the next round, so keep checking back with us….
+We’ll be updating this page every night with the numbers you need to call to give your favourite act the chance to get through to the final.

+There are two numbers for each act – the longer one for landline calls, the short one for mobiles.

+But remember, you can’t vote for your favourite act until they’ve all performed.

 Can you vote via the Britain’s Got Talent app?